Store architecture

 object returned by the query

 method.
 This can be used to monitor the store for changes that may affect the results returned by the query.
-This means that when an item is added, updated, or removed from the store, then the observer is notified if the modified item matches the observer's query.
+This means that when an item is added, updated, or removed from the store, the observer is notified if the modified item matches the observer's query.
 A store can be decorated as follows:

 var observableStore = Observable(store);